Emigration from the United States: Issues

 One of the biggest issues with the American diaspora is double taxation.
 Unlike almost all countries in the world, the United States taxes its citizens even if they do not live in the country.
-The foreign earned income exclusion mitigates double taxation on income from work, but the Internal Revenue Code treats ordinary foreign savings plans held by residents of foreign countries as if they were offshore tax avoidance instruments and requires extensive asset reporting, resulting in significant costs for Americans at all income levels to comply with filing requirements even when they owe no tax.
+The foreign earned income exclusion mitigates double taxation on some income from work, but the Internal Revenue Code treats ordinary foreign savings plans held by residents of foreign countries as if they were offshore tax avoidance instruments and requires extensive asset reporting, resulting in significant costs for Americans at all income levels to comply with filing requirements even when they owe no tax.
 Even Canada's Registered Disability Savings Plan falls under such reporting requirements.
 The most prominent piece of legislation which has attracted the ire of Americans abroad is the Foreign Account Tax Compliance Act (FATCA).
 Disadvantages stemming from FATCA, such as hindering career advancement overseas, may decrease the number of Americans in the diaspora in future years.
 The problem is so severe that some Americans have addressed it by renouncing or relinquishing their U.S. citizenship.
 Since 2013, the number of people giving up US citizenship has risen to a new record each year, with an unprecedented 5,411 in 2016, up 26% from the 4,279 renunciations in 2015.

+Culture

+Sports

+Americans abroad exported baseball to many of the countries where it is popular today; the history of the sport's international spread often tied into the United States's national and civilizational objectives, though the uptake of the game was often decided by local dynamics.

+Migratory ties between the United States and other countries played a significant role in basketball's international growth in the early 20th century.
+African American athletes who played internationally, such as the Harlem Globetrotters in basketball, played a significant role during the Cold War in assisting (and later contesting) the State Department's goal of showing the success of racial integration in the United States.